iacopy/cleanpython/docs/index.rst

 ..
-Your Project Name documentation master file, created by sphinx-quickstart on Sun Feb 18 05:31:14 2018.
+Cleanpython documentation master file, created by sphinx-quickstart on Tue Jan 25 10:00:00 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Your Project Name's documentation!
+Welcome to Cleanpython's documentation!
 =============================================

 .. toctree::